Global Liquidity Cycle

 What Is the Global Liquidity Cycle?

-The Global Liquidity Cycle refers to the aggregate ebb and flow of monetary conditions across the world's major economies, primarily driven by the balance sheet policies of systemically important central banks — the Federal Reserve, the European Central Bank (ECB), the Bank of Japan (BoJ), and the People's Bank of China (PBoC).
+The Global Liquidity Cycle refers to the aggregate ebb and flow of monetary conditions across the world's major economies, primarily driven by the balance sheet policies of systemically important central banks, the Federal Reserve, the European Central Bank (ECB), the Bank of Japan (BoJ), and the People's Bank of China (PBoC).
 Analysts typically track it by summing the total assets of these four institutions, often expressed in a common currency like USD.
-When combined central bank assets expand, liquidity floods into global financial markets; when they contract, risk assets face headwinds as the marginal buyer retreats.
+When combined central bank assets expand, liquidity floods into global financial markets; when they contract, risk assets face persistent headwinds as the marginal buyer retreats and the cost of leverage rises.

 Why It Matters for Traders

-Professional macro traders treat the global liquidity cycle as a high-level regime filter.
-When global central bank balance sheets are expanding — as they did aggressively during 2020–2021 — equities, commodities, credit, and cryptocurrencies tend to rally simultaneously in a risk-on environment.
-Conversely, synchronized tightening, as seen in 2022 when the Fed conducted quantitative tightening while the ECB hiked aggressively, compressed valuations across virtually every asset class.
+Professional macro traders treat the global liquidity cycle as a high-level regime filter, a top-down condition that sets the probability distribution for virtually every other trade.
+When global central bank balance sheets are expanding, as they did with extraordinary aggression during 2020–2021 adding roughly $9 trillion in 18 months, equities, commodities, credit, and cryptocurrencies tend to rally simultaneously in a sustained risk-on environment.
+Conversely, synchronized tightening, as seen through 2022 and into 2023, compressed valuations across nearly every asset class regardless of underlying fundamentals.

 How to Read and Interpret It